stephenyu/gitstatus/README.md

 # Show help
 gitstatus --help

-# Specify a different repository path
+# Specify a different repository path (also accepts a positional path)
 gitstatus --path /path/to/repo
+gitstatus /path/to/repo

 # Show verbose error messages
 gitstatus --verbose

+# Show version
+gitstatus --version

+# Control untracked scanning (default: no)
+gitstatus -u no|normal|all   # --all is equivalent to -u all

+# Skip staged-change counting
+gitstatus --no-staged        # or -S

+# Read branch/upstream directly from .git (lower overhead, less robust)
+gitstatus --direct-upstream  # or -U
 ```

 ## Output Format